Crypt212/obsidian-vault/MindMap/Computer Science/Data Mining/Data Mining Tasks/Association Rules.md

-- is the process of discovering
+- is the process of discovering recurring relationships and